ibm-capi/capi-utils/README.md

 Please note that the `capi-flash` binaries should be located in the installation directory (/usr/local/capi-utils by default) and should be named according to the following naming convention; `capi-flash-XXXX` where `XXXX` is the board vendor as listed in `psl-devices`.

+# capi_reset.sh

+Usage: `sudo ./capi_reset.sh -C CARD_ID`

+If CARD_ID is not assigned, it will reset all of the cards in the system.

 # Acknowledgements

 This project was forked from: https://github.com/mbrobbel/capi-flash-script